lukasz-wal/rkh-frontend-neti/README.md

 ### Root Key Holder Approval
 - Root Key Holders are responsible for auditing the diligence and bookkeeping of the governance team before approving on-chain DataCap reqeusts to allocators.
 These requests can be for new allocators, to supply more DataCap to existing allocators, or to remove DataCap from an allocator.

-The Filecoin Plus Backend is designed to streamline the process of data storage and retrieval transactions on the Filecoin network, enhancing the efficiency and scalability of storage deals.
-The main flows of the system include client authentication, data storage request processing, and interaction with the Filecoin blockchain to finalize deals.

 ## Architecture and Tech Stack

 ## Getting Started